smoores-dev/storyteller/docs/docs/installation/self-hosting.md

 :::

+---

-## How to run the Storyteller alignment server
+## How to run the Storyteller server

 The Storyteller server (also referred to as the “backend server” or the “web server”) is published as a Docker image on the GitLab Container Registry.
 You